-Very few people start a business wanting to take on all the responsibilities of ownership, whether it's poring over financial statements, making tough human resources decisions, or ordering supplies.
-Converting to employee ownership does not mean employees take on these responsibilities alone.
+Very few people enter the child care industry because they want the responsibilities of ownership, whether it's poring over financial statements, making tough human resources decisions, or ordering more paper towels.
+Converting to employee ownership does not mean teachers and administrators take on these responsibilities alone.

-In most small businesses, one owner acts as shareholder, board, and CEO.
-In worker cooperatives, these roles are distinct responsibilities shared by more people and determined based on each worker-owner's interests and skills.
+In most small businesses one owner acts as shareholder, board, and CEO.
+In worker cooperatives these roles are distinct responsibilities shared by more people and determined based on each worker-owner's interests and skills.
 The ICA Group will work with you to develop a succession plan that outlines these roles and responsibilities and builds the capacity of your staff while also identifying needs for outside support.
 This may mean training and promoting staff, bringing outside experts onto the board of directors, or hiring a bookkeeper.

 However, for all employees to make informed decisions, they do need a basic understanding of the health of the business and how the business makes money.
-The ICA Group provides training to help employees understand the profit drivers of the business and to interpret its financial statements.
+The ICA Group provides ongoing training to help employees understand the profit drivers of the business and to interpret its financial statements.
 Trainings range from basic to advanced financial concepts and are customized to meet the needs of the business.